melurke/Snake/README.md

 <img src="data/simple_bot/histogram.png">

 The score is much more widely spread, with the record being a score of 75, scored twice.
 For some reason, the bot seems to score even numbers of scores much more that odd ones.
-I unfortunately don't know why that is, but it seems important to point it out.
+We unfortunately don't know why that is, but it seems important to point it out.

 ### Dijkstra Bot

 The Dijkstra Bot uses the Dijkstra Algorithm, that counts the number of steps it takes to get to the apple for each field and lets the snake move to the smallest number near it.
 The numbers are also printed on the field while the bot is playing, so it is easier to see which path the bot is following.

-I'm planning to improve the bot so it tries to avoid moves that enclose a large area, so the bot doesn't get trapped as often.
+We are planning to improve the bot so it tries to avoid moves that enclose a large area, so the bot doesn't get trapped as often.

 #### Data

-/!\ Not yet implemented /!\
+Average: 50.22

+For now, we only ran 100 games, because the bot takes very much computation time, but we are planning to run many more games, when the bot is finalized.

+### Hamiltonian Bot

+The Hamiltonian Bot follows a simple Hamiltonian Cycle and thus always scores 253, the maximum possible score in (our version of) the game.
+It is most certainly not the most efficient bot accounting for the number of steps taken, but the absolute score is optimal.